Welcome

 -

-include cameras / include door sensors: allows you to use camera motion detections or door sensors as presence triggers for lighting.
+include cameras / include door sensors: allows the use of camera motion detection or opening sensors as presence triggers for lighting.

 -